MATH 2008 Vector Calculus

 Textbook: James Stewart, Daniel K. Clegg, and Saleem Watson’s “Calculus”, 9th edition.

-Class: Monday’s and Thursday’s at 2:30-3:45PM in TBD.
+Class: Monday’s and Thursday’s at 2:30-3:45PM in LL510.

 Lecture Instructor: Dr. Asimina Hamakiotes